Main section

 While the effective date is 15 April 2026, the change only becomes visible on end-user devices as the updates propagate:

-• Chrome with component updates enabled: typically within hours to a few days, although no strict upper bound is guaranteed.
+• Chrome with component updates enabled (PKI metadata component): typically within hours to a few days, although no strict upper bound is guaranteed.

-• Chrome without component updates, and all Firefox browsers: on the next browser update.
+• Chrome without component updates, and all Firefox browsers: after updating to version 147.

 • Other systems using Mozilla's NSS root store: timing depends on how the trust store is distributed and updated in each environment.
 Refer to the Mozilla Root Store Policy and the NSS root store documentation for details.